Livelinndy/si5-dsl-team-a/Project2-CinEditorML/README.md

-# Embedded DSL for video montage using Python and moviepy library
+# External DSL for video montage using Python and moviepy library

 ## ImageMagick Linux SETUP/FIX: